 SURVEY INTENTION, RESULTS AND USE

-Last September, Father Reutter and the nine members of Parish Council elected by you to be your representatives, established “Areas of Focus” for this year that all Commissions are using as a basis for their activities.
+In September 2015, Father Reutter and the nine members of Parish Council elected by you to be your representatives, established “Areas of Focus” for this year that all Commissions are using as a basis for their activities.
 These areas are: Increase Mass Attendance; Increase Parish Census; Increase Parish Revenue; Increase School Enrollment; Increase Involvement or Participation; Build the Faith Community; Increase School & Parish Awareness and Publicity; and Increase Commission Communication.
 These areas were developed by keeping our overall focus on the Parish Mission which instructs us to use our talents and gifts to bring the Word of the Lord to the world (full statement on website).

 We have two unusual circumstances that have been driving much of our activity to support the Areas of Focus.
 The first is the reality of declining number of priests available to support our Mass schedule.
 Although this is not a problem for next Sunday, nor next month, there is a real possibility that we could feel this shortage in the next 6 months, year or two years.
 For instance, other parishes are also dealing with this, as evidenced by O.L.Visitation and O.L.Lourdes recently reducing Mass schedules.
 With that inevitability, we have decided to make a concrete plan for the day when only one priest will be available for Sunday Masses.
 In keeping with the guidelines of the Archdiocese, this will result in a Mass schedule of one on Saturday and two on Sunday.
 Our approach is to do our homework and have this new Mass schedule ready to go when the situation occurs.
 At this point it is not our intention to change to a new Mass schedule until the situation dictates it.
 We realize this is an important and sensitive issue to the entire Parish and we are going to give it the thorough investigation it deserves.